Jacquelyn-Diep/ExpenseTracker/README.md

 A full-stack expense tracking app that lets you add, edit, delete, and visualize your spending by category.
 Built as a learning project to practice full-stack development with a C#/.NET backend and a vanilla JavaScript frontend.

 ![Expense Tracker Screenshot](screenshot.png)
-*(Add a screenshot of your app here — take one after your next run and save it as `screenshot.png` in this folder)*

 ## Features